 Finally, I cut strips from the left-over blue and cream clay, to form the drapes and finish the work.
 Combining all the various parts of the relief in a pleasing manner was the most enjoyable part.

 As you look at the detail image below, you'll have a better idea of the depth of relief that I eventually settled on.
 This is an important consideration when creating reliefs.
 All the various components must protrude credibly, at various depths, from the basic surface of the work.
-Finally it was sent to the oven to become firm and permanent.
+When I felt satisfied with the outcome, it was sent to the oven to become firm and permanent.

 I hope that you benefited from this picture trail of my Christmas art project.
 Have fun creating your own!